riasvdv/statamic-color-swatches/README.md

 # Color Swatches plugin for Statamic

-Let clients choose from a predefined set of colours.
+Let clients choose from a predefined set of colors.

 ![Screenshot](./resources/assets/img/color-swatches-screenshot.png)